boveus/hyrax-wiki/Configuring-an-OS-X-Hydra-Dev-Environment.md

 ## Developing

-G up a level to the `hyrax` directory and make changes as you would when doing normal rails development, changes should be reflected in your app.
+Go up a level to the `hyrax` directory and make changes as you would when doing normal rails development, changes should be reflected in your app.
 Of course you make need to restart the server for some changes to be picked up.